Side Effects of HIV Medicines

 HIV and Osteoporosis

-- Osteoporosis is a disease that causes bones to become weak and easy to break.
-Osteoporosis increases the risk of fractures of the hip, spine, and wrist.
+- Osteoporosis is a disease that develops due to bone loss.
+The bones of people with osteoporosis become weak and are more likely to break.
+Osteoporosis increases the risk of broken bones of the hip, spine, and wrist.

-- Other risk factors for osteoporosis include a poor diet, physical inactivity, and smoking.
+- Other risk factors for osteoporosis include a diet low in calcium and vitamin D, physical inactivity, and smoking.
 These risk factors can be managed by lifestyle changes.
-For example, eating a healthy diet that includes foods rich in calcium and vitamin D and doing weight-bearing exercises can make bones stronger and help slow the rate of bone loss.
+For example, getting enough calcium and vitamin D and staying active makes bones stronger and helps slow down bone loss.

 What is osteoporosis?

 There are many risk factors for osteoporosis.
-Some risk factors, such as HIV infection, can’t be changed.
-Other risk factors, such as a poor diet or lack of exercise, can be managed with lifestyle choices.
+Some risk factors can’t be changed, while other risk factors can be managed with lifestyle choices.

 Risk factors for osteoporosis that can’t be changed include:

-- Age: The risk of osteoporosis increases as people get older and the bones become thinner and weaker.
+- Age: The risk of osteoporosis increases as people get older.

 The following risk factors for osteoporosis can be controlled by lifestyle choices: